jackdewinter/pymarkdown/docs/rules/rule_md021.md

 that if leading spaces before Atx Heading elements are not desired, there should only be one rule's configuration that needs to be set to enforce that.

+## Fix Description

+Any instances of 1+ space characters within a closed AtxHeading are replaced with a single space character.